-The Company has additional technology platforms in its portfolio, currently not under active development, namely: (i) Borg: Peptide-Solid Surface Interface: a binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and to reduce corrosion; and (ii) MetaMx: proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+The Company has an additional technology platform in its portfolio, currently not under active clinical development, namely: (i) AB569: an anti-infective candidate for treating or preventing antibiotic resistant bacterial infections, primarily as a topical treatment for wounds (ii) Borg: Peptide-Solid Surface Interface: a binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and to reduce corrosion; and (iii) MetaMxTM: proprietary synthetic molecules that target brain tumor initiation cells and invasive glioma cells.

-The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
+The Company owns, or has exclusive licensing rights on the intellectual property ("IP") emanating from the programs listed above.